GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q1.md

-However, by exposing additional information (such as the reason why no Topics were returned), we may inadvertently share information that enables parties to uncover additional details (for example, if a user is in incognito mode, has disabled the API, etc.) beyond what is intended, harming user privacy.
+However, by exposing additional information (such as the reason why no Topics were returned), we may inadvertently share information that enables parties to uncover additional details (for example, if a user is in incognito mode, has disabled the API, and so forth) beyond what is intended, harming user privacy.
 While we don't plan to provide additional debugging tools at this time, we are open to feedback about which tools would be valuable.</td>